Scurvy (severe vitamin C deficiency) is rare as most people get enough vitamin C in their diet. It's usually easy to treat.

 These might be symptoms of scurvy.

-Scurvy is easily treated by adding some vitamin C to your diet, such as fresh fruit and vegetables.
+It's important that scurvy is treated.
+Scurvy is easily treated by adding some vitamin C to your diet such as fresh fruit and vegetables.

-Your GP may also recommend taking vitamin C supplements until you feel better.
+A GP may also recommend taking vitamin C supplements (also called ascorbic acid) until you feel better.

 Most people treated for scurvy feel better within 48 hours and make a full recovery within 2 weeks.